Personal data processing in private preschools

 - Phone number

-- Status (such as marital status, education, or disability) and discounts and fees
+- Status (such as marital status, studies, or disability.
+Discounts for this will expire on April 1, 2026).
+And discounts and fees

 - Child custody according to Registers Iceland